MonoGame/docs.monogame.github.io/articles/getting_to_know/howto/content_pipeline/HowTo_PackageTextures_On_Android.md

 was not an easy task.
 So with the introduction of the `.aab` file format they added the ability to add multiple texture format files to the package.
 The way the `.aab` works is that it is not the final `.apk`.
 The final `.apk` will be built from the `.aab` when the game is delivered to the end user device.
-As a result not all of the file in the `.aab` will make it to the device.
+As a result not all of the files in the `.aab` will make it to the device.
 It will filter out things like `.so` files for other cpu types, and yes, texture formats.

 The `.aab` supports the following directory suffixes for texture compresison